Nstamour-art/XogotDocs/Documentation.docc/Manual/export/exporting_for_windows.md

 creates a data.pck file.
 This file is bundled with a specially optimized binary that is smaller, faster and does not contain the editor and debugger.

+## Changing the executable icon

+Godot will automatically use whatever image is set as your project's icon in the project settings, and convert it to an ICO file for the exported project.
+If you want to manually create an ICO file for greater control over how the icon looks at different resolutions then see the <doc:changing_application_icon_for_windows> page.

 ## Code signing

 Godot is capable of automatic code signing on export.
 To do this you must have the